cpowel10/devops-final/weekly_notes/week5/notes/kubernetes.md

 Generally, you might only have 1 cluster per global region.
 Or perhaps, you might have a cluster per datacenter.

-One of our nodes will run the Kubernetes Control Plane and act as the manager of all of the nodes.
-The rest will be worker nodes.
+Master : One of our nodes will run the Kubernetes Control Plane and act as the manager of all of the nodes.
+Worker : The rest will be worker nodes.

 ## Kubernetes Control Plane